 UIC requires the submission of valid English proficiency test scores for all non-native English speakers.

 Please see the following website for more information.

 All applicants are required to provide documentation of appropriate immunizations, run a "clean" background check and drug screen, and have a valid Illinois pharmacy technician license.

 Although not required for admission consideration, all admitted students must have a valid Illinois technician license by August 1 of the matriculation year.
 Anyone who has let their license lapse should work to have their licenses reactivated by meeting the state's requirements for doing so.
 Those who have never had a technician license should visit the Illinois Department of Financial and Professional regulation for more information about how to apply for a new license.

 Two letters of recommendation must be submitted through PharmCAS.

 Interviews are by invitation only.
-Top applicants meeting the screening criteria set forth by the Admissions Committee will be offered the opportunity to interview with UIC faculty and staff members starting late in the fall semester through March or April.
+Top applicants meeting the screening criteria set forth by the Admissions Committee will be offered the opportunity to interview with UIC faculty and staff members starting in October and continuing through March.